spencerlepine/printify-sdk-js/README.md

 # Printify SDK for JavaScript (Node.js)

->> **⚠️ Announcement:** Printify API v1 will be deprecated in Month 202N (TODO)
+>> **⚠️ Note:** this does not currently support *Webhooks and Events*

-Basic JavaScript wrapper for working with Printify API (v1).
-Guidelines and source endpoints can be found here: [developers.printify.com](https://developers.printify.com/)
+The Printify SDK for Node.js.
+A basic JavaScript wrapper for the Printify REST API (v1).
+Guidelines and source endpoints can be found here: [developers.printify.com](https://developers.printify.com/).

 ## Getting started